valtimo-platform/valtimo-documentation/release-notes/major9/09.24.0/valtimo-frontend-libraries.md

 * **Added link to assign assignee to case**

-  On the case details page, a link has been added in the header to add/change a case assignee.
+  On the case details page, a button has been added to the header to add, change, or remove a case assignee.

-  A drop-down list with the names of all available candidates will be displayed when clicking on this link.
-The name selected will be set to the task and shown on a label in the header.
+  A drop-down list with the names of all available candidates will be displayed when clicking on this button.
+The selected candidate will be assigned to the case, and shown in the header.

   To unassign an assignee from a case, click on the 'remove' button present next to the label with the name.